Gillian Walker – FISCP PT 028784

 Sheenagh Sexton – MISCP, Lic.
 Acup.

-As well as general musculoskeletal and biomechanical assessment and treatment, Sheenagh is a qualified acupuncturist (UCD School of Physiotherapy 2002).
+Sheenagh is a qualified acupuncturist (UCD School of Physiotherapy 2002).
 Her training in this field has been in Traditional Chinese Medicine (TCM).
-This combination of physiotherapy and acupuncture is very effective in treating painful musculoskeletal
+This combination of physiotherapy and acupuncture is very effective in treating painful musculoskeletal problems.

-Sean graduated as a physiotherapist from Trinity College Dublin in 2010.
+Sean has worked as a Chartered Physiotherapist since graduating from Trinity College in 2010.
 He has gained extensive experience and further education in treating a wide variety of musculoskeletal conditions over the past number of years.
-He spent 4 and a half years managing and delivering a physiotherapy service for adults and children with intellectual disabilities.
-Sean has treated a wide variety of patients for sports injuries, recovery after surgery, recovery after fracture, tendinopathy, chronic conditions and exercise rehabilitation.
-He is the club physiotherapist for Stars of Erin GAA club in Glencullen, and runs weekly Stretching & Posture classes in Sandyford focused on flexibility and core strength.
-Since joining the team at The Court Clinic, Sean has progressed his knowledge and skills in the treatment of foot and ankle issues.
-He is especially skilled in manual therapy and enjoys prescribing targeted stretching and strengthening programmes for his patients.
+Sean joined the Court Clinic in 2018 having previously worked in private practice in Sandyford and Drogheda.
+He has treated a wide variety of patients for sports injuries, dancing injuries, postural issues, chronic conditions and rehabilitation.
+Since joining the team at the Court Clinic, Sean has a developed a strong background in managing foot and ankle issues, and is especially skilled in manual therapy.

 June O’Brien – Msc.
 B.Physio, MISCP PT 036070